A Course on Derived Categories: Basics Facts on Categories

 Let $\cat{C}$ be a category.
 A morphism $f : C \to D$ in $\cat{C}$ is called an {\em epimorphism} if it has the right cancellation property: for any $g, g' : D \to E$, $g \circ f = g' \circ f$ implies $g = g'$.
 The morphism $f : C \to D$ is called a {\em monomorphism} if it has the left cancellation property: for any $g, g' : E \to C$, $f \circ g = f \circ g'$ implies $g = g'$.

-\begin{exa} In $\cat{Set}$ the monomorphism are the injections, and the epimorphisms are the surjections.
+\begin{exa} In $\cat{Set}$ the monomorphisms are the injections, and the epimorphisms are the surjections.
 A morphism $f : C \to D$ in $\cat{Set}$ that is both a monomorphism and an epimorphism is an isomorphism.
 The same holds in $\cat{Mod}\, A$. \end{exa}

 \begin{rem} The property of being a monomorphism or an epimorphism is sensitive to the category in question.
-For instance, consider the category of groups $\cat{Grp}$.
-The forgetful functor $\cat{Grp} \to \cat{Set}$ respects monomorphisms, but does not respect epimorphisms.
-(It is easy to write down an epimorphism in $\cat{Grp}$ that is not a surjection.) \end{rem}
+For instance, consider the category of rings $\cat{Ring}$.
+The forgetful functor $\cat{Ring} \to \cat{Set}$ respects monomorphisms, but it does not respect epimorphisms.
+The easiest example is inclusion $\Z \to \mbb{Q}$, which is an epimorphism in $\cat{Ring}$. \footnote{In a previous version we claimed that this happens also for the category of groups $\cat{Grp}$; but this is false.
+We thank Vincent Beck for this correction.} \end{rem}

 By a {\em subobject} $C'$ of an object $C$ we mean that there is given a monomorphism $f : C' \to C$.
 We sometimes write $C' \subset C$ in this situation, but this is only notational (and does not mean inclusion of sets).
 Likewise, by a {\em quotient} $\bar{C}$ of $C$ we mean that there is given an epimorphism $g : C \to \bar{C}$.